fjmalass/PatentMine/docs/00_HOW_TO_TUI.md

 - US: confirm the patent has a grant date and is a US utility patent.
 - EP: confirm validation countries are `validated`; `potential` countries are not treated as active obligations by default.
-- Check `:show.deadlines` after tracking or validation updates.
+- Check `:deadline.show` after tracking or validation updates.

 Source values disagree: